 - Buyers were banned from acquiring a third property

-The main goal behind these changes was to encourage buyers to live in their houses, not simply buying them as investments.
+The idea behind these changes was to encourage buyers to live in their houses, not simply buying them as investments.
 The fact is, many Chinese investors and private households prefer to invest in real estate.

-According to CNBC, Chinese households put two thirds of their assets in real estate, while Japanese people only put around one third of their assets in real estate.
+According to CNBC, Chinese households put two-thirds of their assets in real estate, while American families put around half of their assets in real estate.

-Why is this the case?
 The main reason is that investors in other countries tend to invest more in stocks.
-Simply speaking, the Chinese don’t trust their domestic stock market.
+Not surprisingly, there’s a reason why the Chinese don’t trust their domestic stock market.

 It’s simply too volatile as individual holders account for 80% of the trade volume in the Shanghai stock market, for example.

 These individuals often collectively “panic-sell” based on rumors and chase short-term gains.
-You’ve probably read about the Chinese stock market crash that went on from 2015-2016.
+You’ve probably read about the Chinese stock market crash that went on from 2015 to 2016.